ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 \subsubsection{Level set method}

-For moving interface problems, the interface $\Gamma$ is time-dependent and also needs to be solved together with the PDE in the volume domain.
+For moving-interface problems, the interface $\Gamma$ is time-dependent and must be determined together with the PDE in the bulk domain.
 Here, the level set method is used to implicitly capture the position of the moving interface.
-Given a level set function $\phi(\mathbf{x}):\mathcal{B}\rightarrow \mathbb{R}$, interface $\Gamma$ can be defined as the zero contour of $\phi(\mathbf{x})$,
+Given a level set function $\phi(\bm{x}):\mathcal{B}\rightarrow \mathbb{R}$, the interface $\Gamma$ is defined as the zero contour of $\phi(\bm{x})$:

-For a time-dependent interface, the time-dependent level set function $\phi(\mathbf{x}, t):\mathcal{B}\times[0,T]\rightarrow \mathbb{R}$ satisfies the Hamilton-Jacobi equation \cite{Osher2003}
+For a time-dependent interface, the time-dependent level set function $\phi(\bm{x}, t):\mathcal{B}\times[0,T]\rightarrow \mathbb{R}$ satisfies the Hamilton-Jacobi equation \cite{Osher2003}